jayinc/docs/content/client-libraries/ui-components/push-to-talk-button/_index.md

 ## Button placement options

 - Place the button close to the bottom-center of the viewport (fixed) to indicate app-wide speech control.
-Use <code>placement="bottom"</code> for this option.
+Use `placement="bottom"` for this option.
 - Place the button close to a group of components if speech input only controls a few input fields.
 - Place the button close to an input field if speech input only controls that component (e.g. text in a search box)